Distinctive styling; responsive handling; powerful; fuel efficient

-Volvo XC60 -- Starting around $35,000, the XC60 is powered by a 3.2-liter inline 6-cylinder engine.
-With striking body lines, the same hp rating and a 6-speed automatic gearbox, the XC60 is a strong competitor for the Evoque.
+Volvo XC60 -- Starting at $35,000, the XC60 has the same 3.2-liter inline 6-cylinder that Land Rover used in the Evoque's cousin, the LR2.
+With striking body lines, the same horsepower rating and a 6-speed automatic gearbox, the XC60 is a strong competitor for the Evoque.

-BMW X5 -- The X5 is fitted with a 3.0-liter turbocharged inline 6-cylinder engine and an 8-speed automatic transmission.
-The interior of the X5 might not be as stunning as the Evoque's is, but it is slightly larger and more livable.
+BMW X5 -- The X5 is fitted with a 3.0-liter inline 6-cylinder engine and an 8-speed automatic transmission.
+The interior of the X5 might not be as stunning as the Evoque's, but it is slightly larger and more livable.

-Audi Q5 -- The base Q5's turbocharged 2.0-liter inline 4-cylinder engine only makes 211 hp.
+Audi Q5 -- The base Q5's turbocharged 2.0-liter inline 4-cylinder engine makes only 211 hp.
 An available supercharged V6 packs 272 hp, but fuel economy suffers.
-The Q5 also offers a diesel engine option.
+Like the X5, the Q5 has a standard 8-speed automatic transmission.
 Audi's world-renowned Quattro all-wheel-drive system is also standard.